tdashworth/power-notify/README.md

 # PowerNotify

+> ⚠ ⚠ This project is no longer being maintained.
+> Web Push (Desktop notification) are no longer possible due to an expected change in Model Driven Apps.

 ## Introduction

 A Power Apps solution to decouple system events and notifying system users.
 See more on [this](https://medium.com/capgemini-microsoft-team/power-notify-the-modern-way-to-notify-power-app-users-c5d0ab852840?source=friends_link&sk=8d513b4b1b8d30641db73a436af4b82f) blog post.